 Victoria Olivier currently lives in Baltimore ("Charm City") and enjoys discovering it with her two daughters, beagle and husband.
 By day, she works at the Maryland Department of Planning as the Central Maryland regional planner providing technical assistance and advancing the State's focus on "smart growth".
 Prior to moving in 2019, Victoria lived in Detroit where she was a 2013-2015 Detroit Revitalization Fellow at Detroit Future City (DFC).
 She remained at DFC for more than six years, ultimately serving as their Director of Land Use and Sustainability focusing on community-driven planning, and vacant land/vacant building transformation.
 Her other passion was co-founding and co-leading Brick+Beam Detroit and renovating her house in lovely Jefferson Chalmers.

 Victoria began her career in New Orleans after Hurricane Katrina, first with the Preservation Resource Center and later with FEMA’s Louisiana Recovery Office as an historic preservation specialist and project manager implementing FEMA’s $1.8 billion school master plan.
 She received a master’s degree in urban and regional planning from the University of New Orleans and a bachelor’s degree in both urban and environmental planning and American studies from the University of Virginia.

-News from Brick + Beam Detroit
+Brick + Beam Detroit in the News

 Map pin icon by Hakan Yalcin from the Noun Project